-On January 12, 2016, the Company announced the signing of an exclusive Licensing and Distribution Agreement with Induce Biologics Inc. ("Induce") for the Canadian rights for Induce's URIST ("Licensed Product") biological product for dental and craniofacial applications.
-URIST is a bone graft substitute that contains bone morphogenetic protein-2 (BMP), and is being developed as a means of promoting the regeneration of bone following dental and oral maxillofacial surgery.
-The Company is committed to royalty fees paid quarterly based on net sales of the Licensed Product starting at the end of the quarter following the date of the first commercial sale of the URIST to Canadian market.
-As at September 30, 2018, the first commercial sale of URIST had not yet occurred.
+On January 12, 2016, the Company announced the signing of an exclusive Licensing and Distribution Agreement with Induce Biologics Inc. ("Induce") for the Canadian rights for Induce's URIST (the "Licensed Product") biological product for dental and craniofacial applications.
+URIST is a bone graft substitute that contains bone morphogenetic protein-2 ("BMP"), and is being developed as a means of promoting the regeneration of bone following dental and oral maxillofacial surgery.
+The Company is committed to royalty fees paid quarterly based on net sales of the Licensed Product starting at the end of the quarter following the date of the first commercial sale of URIST to the Canadian market.
+As at December 31, 2018, the first commercial sale of URIST had not yet occurred.
 There were no indicators of impairment on this license.